 In April 2009 the rules surrounding the publication of bankruptcy in England and Wales were changed.
 As a result the Official Receiver no longer has to advertise bankruptcy in the local newspaper.
 They still have the option to do so if they feel it is appropriate but this is rare.

 Nevertheless Bankruptcy should not regarded as a private procedure.
 A bankrupt person’s details are still recorded in the Insolvency Register which is publicly accessible via the internet.
 The details if each bankruptcy are also registered in the London Gazette.

-BE Tip: All bankruptcies in Northern Ireland are still advertised in the Friday edition of the Belfast Telegraph.
+All bankruptcies in Northern Ireland are still advertised in the Friday edition of the Belfast Telegraph.

 Paying towards debts after Bankruptcy